gagern/emflac/README.md

 this makes the final binary (i.e. emscripten output) GPL-licensed.
 So while you may use part of this infrastructure under MIT license, you have to conform to GPL for the project as a whole.

+The decoder has more relaxed licensing, as described above.

 [flac]: https://xiph.org/flac/
 [refimpl]: https://xiph.org/flac/download.html